haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 1,2,3,5,8,11,13,15,16,17,114,121,122,123,124,140,152,154,177
 </pre>

-These correspond to the interface residues identified by DISVIS using a cutoff of 0.5 for the average number of interactions as obtained from the following [DISVIS run](http://milou.science.uu.nl/cgi/enmr/services/DISVIS/disvis/tutorial/2).
+These correspond to the interface residues identified by DisVis using a cutoff of 0.5 for the average number of interactions as obtained from the following [DisVis run](http://milou.science.uu.nl/cgi/enmr/services/DISVIS/disvis/tutorial/2).

 __Note__ _that this cutoff is not a hard limit.
 However, in the context of using this information to drive the docking in HADDOCK, it is better to be too generous in the definition of the interface rather than too restrictive.
 Better